Nick Cannon: 1999–2006: Music beginnings, Nick Cannon and Stages

 As a teenager, Cannon was one-third of the rap group "Da G4 Dope Bomb Squad", they opened for the likes of Will Smith, LFO, 98 Degrees, and Montell Jordan.

 After signing with Jive Records in 2001, he was featured alongside Romeo Miller and 3LW on the Jimmy Neutron: Boy Genius soundtrack with a cover of the 1988 hit song "Parents Just Don't Understand".
 His debut self titled album was released in 2003 and included the single "Your Pops Don't Like Me (I Really Don't Like This Dude)".

 In 2005, Cannon formed his own record label, Can-I-Ball Records, with plans to release his second studio album, entitled Stages, later that year.
 The album's first single, "Can I Live?", an anti-abortion (pro-life) song, was released in July 2005 followed by the second single "Dime Piece" in March 2006.
 It was never released because of Cannon's acting career.

 2009–2012: NCredible Entertainment, Slick Nick and Child of the Corn

-In 2009, Cannon formed a new label after cancelling his old label Can-I-Ball Records entitled NCredible Entertainment.
+In 2009, Cannon formed a new label, NCredible Entertainment, after cancelling his old label Can-I-Ball Records.
 In 2010, Cannon created a parody of hip hop pioneer Slick Rick entitled "Slick Nick".
 He released two songs by the character such as "I'm a Slick Rick", a freestyle of Cali Swag District's "Teach Me How to Dougie" in which he attempted to diss hip hop mega-star Eminem, and "Nick's Story", a freestyle rap version of Slick Rick's "Children's Story".
 On December 6, 2011, Cannon released his debut mixtape entitled Child of the Corn.